 • To ensure that graduates have internalized positive attitudes and values toward the mission and goals of health and public health fields.

-For students completing an internship in Summer or Fall 2023, you will need to:
+For students completing an internship in Summer 2024, you will need to:

-• Select 3-5 potential internship sites and contact them to request interviews
+4. Select at least five potential internship sites and contact them to request interviews

-• Submit the signed form and your student information through the internship portal by the deadline
+7. Submit the signed form and your student information by 12 noon on Monday, April 1, 2024, through this website.

 San Antonio